Azure/Azure-Sentinel/Solutions/PaloAltoPrismaCloud/Playbooks/PrismaCloudCSPMPlaybooks/PrismaCloudCSPM-Enrichment/readme.md

 ### Prerequisites
-"1.
-PrismaCloudCSPM Custom Connector needs to be deployed prior to the deployment of this playbook under the same subscription.", "2.
-API Key and User ID .
-To get this, login into your Prisma cloud instance dashboard and navigate to Settings --> Access Control --> Access Keys --> Add", "3.
-[Important step]Store the API secret key in Key vault then provide the keyvault name and key name of the stored secret during deployment"
+ 1. PrismaCloudCSPM Custom Connector needs to be deployed prior to the deployment of this playbook under the same subscription.
+ 2. API Key and User ID .
+To get this, login into your Prisma cloud instance dashboard and navigate to Settings --> Access Control --> Access Keys --> Add
+ 3. [Important step]Store the API secret key in Key vault then provide the keyvault name and key name of the stored secret during deployment

 ### Deployment instructions
 1. Deploy the playbook by clicking on "Deploy to Azure" button.
 This will take you to deploying an ARM Template wizard.